ujr/swtools/doc/Tools.md

 - “start testing as soon as possible” (_test driven development_) and “top-down testing is a natural extension of top-down design and top-down coding” [p.146]
+- “rewriting will always remain an important part of programming” [p.311] (*refactoring*, that is, reading and revising)

+The book concludes with three guidelines for attacking a programming task:

+1. keep it simple
+2. build it in stages
+3. let someone else do the hard part

+## Testing

+Aim at a small selection of critical tests directed at boundaries (where bugs usually hide).
+You must know in advance the answer each test is supposed to produce: if you don't, you're *experimenting, not testing*. [p.19]

 ## Manual Pages